brentkirkland/semaphore_service/README.md

 4. reboot
 ```

-_NOTE:_ `ake include etcforce` can cause trouble with pkgin.
+_NOTE:_ `make include etcforce` can cause trouble with pkgin.
 Use it with caution or include:

 ```
 service sema {
   system ALL:
   ipc ALL;
   uid 0;
-}
+};
 ```
+to /etc/system.conf

 ### TESTING
 Compile pizza.c with cc.
 There is only one single for for testing, because it instead uses fork and wait to spawn separate processes for undergrads and grads.